jackalope/jackalope/doc/architecture.md

    acts as "Unit of Work" handler.
 * Transport is separated from the implementation by Interfaces (see below)

+Please read the phpdoc comments for implementation details.
+Note that the methods implementing PHPCR interfaces are documented there.
+Generate the html documentation according to doc/config/README to have a combined doc of the API and implementation details.

 PHP code: http://github.com/jackalope/jackalope